Towns

 About Mon Forest Towns

 Today, approximately 1.3 million visitors come to the Monongahela National Forest each year.
-It is a place where visitors can enjoy breathtaking vistas, peaceful country roads, gently flowing streams, and glimpses of many plants and animals.
-The MNF was established in 1920 and encompasses one of the most ecologically diverse areas in the United States, with elevations from just under 1,000 feet to 4,863 feet above sea level.
+Visitors can enjoy breathtaking vistas, peaceful country roads, gently flowing streams, and glimpses of many plants and animals.
+Established in 1920, the ‘Mon’ encompasses one of the most ecologically diverse areas in the United States, with elevations from just under 1,000 feet to 4,863 feet above sea level.

-The MNF is a ‘working’ forest, which provides timber, water, grazing, minerals, and recreational opportunities.
-The national importance of the recreation resource of the Monongahela has been recognized through the designation of the Spruce Knob – Seneca Rocks National Recreation Area, the first NRA in the Forest Service, National Scenic Byway status for the Highland Scenic Highway, and eight Wilderness Areas.
+The Mononghalea is a ‘working’ forest providing timber, water, grazing, minerals, and recreational opportunities.
+The national importance of the recreation resource of the Monongahela has been recognized through the designation of the Spruce Knob – Seneca Rocks National Recreation Area, the first of its kind in the Forest Service history, National Scenic Byway status for the Highland Scenic Highway, eight Wilderness Areas, and dozens of National Scenic Landmarks.

 To learn more about the Mon Forest Towns recreation economy development process, visit – https://publicinterestdesign.wvu.edu/mon-forest-towns/process